ajcwebdev/autoshow/docs/database.md

               ▼
     ┌───────────────────────────────────────────┐
     │                 db.ts                    │
-    │  Postgres (show_notes)                   │
+    │   PrismaClient -> show_notes table       │
     └───────────────────────────────────────────┘

     ┌───────────────────────────────────────────┐
     │   create-embed.ts (embeddings)          │
     │ -> Reads content/*.md -> Embeds ->       │
-    │ -> Upserts into Postgres embeddings      │
+    │ -> Upserts into "embeddings" table       │
+    │   using Prisma raw SQL & pgvector        │
     └───────────────────────────────────────────┘

     ┌───────────────────────────────────────────┐
     │   query-embed.ts (embeddings)           │
     │ -> Embeds query -> SELECT filename       │
     │    ORDER BY vector <=> $1::vector(3072)   │
     │ -> Retrieves top matches -> calls Chat    │
     └───────────────────────────────────────────┘
 ```

----

-## Key Points & Best Practices
+## Key Points & Best Practices (Prisma Edition)

-1. **Postgres Connection**
+1. **Prisma Client**
-   - All scripts create their own pool or reuse the existing pool.
-Generally, you might centralize this for production.
-But this works for simpler scripts.
+   - You create a single `PrismaClient` in `db.ts`.
+   - Access it as `db` in your routes and scripts.
+   - Use `.create()`, `.findUnique()`, `.findMany()`, etc. for standard CRUD.

+2. **Raw SQL for pgvector**
+   - Prisma does not natively support pgvector yet, so you use `$executeRawUnsafe()` and `$queryRawUnsafe()` for table creation and queries.
+   - Keep your model definitions in `prisma/schema.prisma` if you want them typed.
+   - Migrations can still handle your `show_notes` table; for the `embeddings` table, you may manage it via raw SQL or a migration script.

-2. **Environment Variables**
+3. **Environment Variables**
-   - You must set `PGHOST`, `PGUSER`, `PGPASSWORD`, `PGDATABASE`, `PGPORT` (optional), and `OPENAI_API_KEY`.
+   - `DATABASE_URL` is typically used by Prisma for connection.
+   - You still need `OPENAI_API_KEY` for embedding/ChatCompletion.

-3. **pgvector**
+4. **pgvector**
-   - Make sure to install and enable the `pgvector` extension in your Postgres instance:
-     ```sql
-     CREATE EXTENSION IF NOT EXISTS vector;
+   - Ensure `CREATE EXTENSION IF NOT EXISTS vector;` is in your database.
-     ```
-   - The dimension (e.g., 3072) must match the exact length of the embeddings.
+   - The dimension (e.g., 3072) must match the model’s output.

-4. **Error Handling**
+5. **Error Handling**
-   - Each script uses standard `try/catch` blocks.
+   - Each script has `try/catch` blocks.
-   - The Fastify routes catch errors and respond with `500` or `400` as appropriate.
+   - Fastify routes respond with the appropriate HTTP status if something fails.

-5. **Upserting Embeddings**
-   - `ON CONFLICT (filename) DO UPDATE SET ...` ensures the embedding is replaced if you generate it multiple times for the same file.

 6. **Semantic Search Flow**
-   - Query embedding → `<=>` comparison → top files → ChatCompletion.
-   - This can be further refined by chunking your `.md` files, adding metadata, etc.

-With this document, you should have a complete understanding of how data flows through your application now that you’ve migrated to **PostgreSQL** and **pgvector**.
-From standard show-note insertions and retrieval via `fastify.ts` and `show_notes`, to creating and querying embeddings in the `embeddings` table, the Postgres-based solution maintains the same conceptual flow as before but leverages the power of a single relational database and advanced vector operations.
+   - The logic remains: embed the query, find nearest neighbors by `<=>`, gather context from `.md` files, and call ChatCompletion.

+By adopting Prisma, you gain type safety, migrations, and convenience methods for your normal CRUD operations while still retaining the power of raw SQL for advanced features like **pgvector**.
+This approach unifies your show note storage and embedding logic under a single, consistent database interface.